Sciatica Leg Pain and Lower Back Pain

 - Aching legs

 - Numbness in the legs

 - Weakness in your leg muscles

 While sciatica can cause pain to radiate from your lower back all the way to your big toe, it may also be isolated to just a portion of that area.
-Symptoms may range from leg pain throughout your entire leg, to an isolated pain in your buttock or an ache in your lower back, or maybe just numbness in your big toe.
+Symptoms may range from leg pain and lower back pain to an isolated pain in your buttock or an ache or numbness in your big toe.
 So, I get people that come in with numbness in their big toe and think there is a problem with their toe, but it’s actually a problem with interference of the sciatic nerve coming out of the lower back that has caused their big toe to be numb.